 (b) satisfy the minimum English language proficiency requirements

-(d) achieve the admission level as determined by the University for the specified program in the specified teaching period, teaching location, attendance mode and liability category.
+(d) achieve the admission level as determined by the University for the specified program in the specified teaching period, study site/location, attendance mode and fee liability category.

 (e) be at least 17 years of age or have completed Year 12 or equivalent for domestic applicants or be at least 18 years of age for International applicants.

-For specified programs, selection for admission may be based on special criteria in addition to standard admission requirements that are outlined in section 4 above.
+For specified programs, selection for admission may be based on program-specific criteria in addition to the standard admission requirements that are outlined in section 4 above.

 (a) performance in an audition